Flight-Free-UK/flight_free_uk_website/source/posts/tossing-out-my-bucket-list.html.markdown

 I don’t know.
 Dumping out my bucket list comes at a cost: I love travel, the slow and deliberate kind that opens up understanding of the world and the people who inhabit it.
 When I have traveled, especially in recent years, it’s been deliberate and carefully planned with a mind toward minimizing my direct impact.

 Yet I can’t deny that impact.
 A long-haul flight (such as one from the US to Peru, or to pretty much anywhere else on my original bucket list) can generate [as many carbon emissions](https://www.theguardian.com/environment/ng-interactive/2019/jul/19/carbon-calculator-how-taking-one-flight-emits-as-much-as-many-people-do-in-a-year) than a year's worth of activity for a person in many parts of the world.
-Ironically, my [flight to Lima](https://flightemissionmap.org/#San%20Francisco/37.77,-122.42/160/20000) would be more than the annual carbon footprint of someone [living in Peru](https://www.worldometers.info/co2-emissions/peru-co2-emissions/).
+Ironically, my [flight to Lima](https://flightemissionmap.org/#San%20Francisco/37.77,-122.42/160/20000) would be more than the annual carbon footprint of someone [actually living there](https://www.worldometers.info/co2-emissions/peru-co2-emissions/).

 Even a short flight has an impact.

-And all of the stuff needed to prepare me for that trip, even if acquired as sustainably as possible, involves the sort of cargo ship[transport that some say contribute 20% of the world’s greenhouse gas emissions](https://phys.org/news/2018-12-cargo-ships-emitting-boatloads-carbon.html), not to mention all of the energy and raw materials required to produce it.
+And all of the stuff needed to prepare me for that trip, even if acquired as sustainably as possible, involves the sort of cargo ship [transport that some say contribute 20% of the world’s greenhouse gas emissions](https://phys.org/news/2018-12-cargo-ships-emitting-boatloads-carbon.html), not to mention all of the energy and raw materials required to produce it.

 So what to do?

-I don’t know.
-And I’m not ready to say I’m landlocked for all of the years ahead, yet writing that reminds me what a rare privilege it is to even consider heading to a bucket list destination: the mobility that enables even the idea is a relatively new human innovation.
+I’m not ready to say I’m landlocked for all of the years ahead, yet writing that reminds me what a rare privilege it is to even consider heading to a bucket list destination: the mobility that enables even the idea is a relatively new human innovation.

 Yet it’s likely a short-lived one.
 Given the impact that the surge of choices we all face has created, it’s clear that our impact on the environment in the last few centuries outweighs that of the countless millennia preceding that.